enso-org/enso/docs/distribution/distribution.md

 │                   ├── Number.enso
 │                   └── Text.enso
 ├── editions                # Contains Edition specifications.
-│   ├── sources.txt         # Contains a list of Edition sources.
 │   ├── 2021.4.yaml
 │   └── nightly-2021-06-31.yaml
 ├── README.md               # Information on layout and usage of the Enso distribution.